keystonejs/keystone/examples/document-field/README.md

 You can also access a GraphQL Playground at [localhost:3000/api/graphql](http://localhost:3000/api/graphql), which allows you to directly run GraphQL queries and mutations.

-In a separate terminal, start the front-end dev server:
+In a separate terminal, start the frontend dev server:

 ```
 yarn dev:site
 ```

-This will start the front-end at [localhost:3001](http://localhost:3001).
+This will start the frontend at [localhost:3001](http://localhost:3001).

 ## Features

-This project demonstrates how to configure [document fields](https://next.keystonejs.com/guides/document-fields) in your Keystone system and render their data in a front-end application.
+This project demonstrates how to configure [document fields](https://next.keystonejs.com/guides/document-fields) in your Keystone system and render their data in a frontend application.

 ### The `Post.content` field